 - Oral work before written work – always!
 It is in oral work that language is tried, tested and acquired.
 Students should always work in pairs or groups for building complex answers.
+Read on for 15 more strategies!

 2. Visuals – carefully select these for cultural- and age-specific accessibility.
 Always use photos, never clip art.
 Clip art drawings can be very abstract and require another layer of cultural interpretation and inference before the language can be applied.